spatie/laravel-resource-links/README.md

 }
 ```

-Of course, it is also possible to use this with global endpoints:
+Of course, it is also possible to use this with collection endpoints:

 ``` php
 class UserResource extends JsonResource